Trying to keep your books from being stolen in the Middle Ages? If all else fails, include a curse against thieves!

 for him who steals you.

 You can learn about medieval book curses from Got Medieval’s article Medieval Copy Protection and in Curses, and a blessing, found in the Dean’s Corner from Winthrop University.
-You can also learn other ways medieval monks kept their manuscripts safe in Erik Kwakkel’s post Chain, Chest, Curse: Combating Book Theft in Medieval Times.
+You can also learn other ways medieval monks kept their manuscripts safe in Erik Kwakkel’s Chain, Chest, Curse: Combating Book Theft in Medieval Times.
 Finally, one of the most popular book curses, which was thought to be from the Monastery of San Pedro in Barcelona, is actually a fake, written in the early 20th century, according to this post in Times Higher Education.